jensteele1/jensteele1.github.io/_research/school_to_work.md

 ## International Variation in Paths to the Labor Market

 Steele., J. L. (In press in 2023).
-Education and opportunity in Spain and the U.S.: Evidence from youth labor market entry. *International Journal of Education Economics and Development.*
+Education and opportunity in Spain and the U.S.: Evidence from youth labor market entry. *International Journal of Education Economics and Development.* doi: 10.1504/IJEED.2024.10057537

 This work was undertaken at the [Madrid Institute for Advanced Study](https://www.madrid-ias.eu/index.php?id=3892&L=0%20) in Spain in spring 2022 with funding through the François Chevalier Fellowship program.

 Using large random samples of young adults ages 24 to 30 in Spain and the United States, I examine socioeconomic mobility in each country and how vocational education options may enhance or detract from such mobility.
 In Spain, the socioeconomic status of young adults is less dependent on that of their parents than in the U.S., but educational attainment is strongly related to family background in both countries.
 What differ are educational returns.
 In Spain, educational attainment strongly predicts job satisfaction, but in the U.S., it predicts employment and earnings.
 Yet, if the distribution of average adult skills by education level in the U.S. matched that of Spain, inequality by education level in the U.S. would be roughly halved, all else remaining equal.
 Regarding the role of vocational education, young adults in
 Spain with non-tertiary vocational credentials show an employment advantage that does not translate to higher earnings.

 [Diapositivas en español](https://www.dropbox.com/s/duzf2q20fwq15z9/sumstat_diapositivas.pdf?dl=0){: .btn--research}
 [Slides in English](https://www.dropbox.com/s/0i5qec3bkzil6j3/sumstat_diapositivas_ing2.pdf?dl=0){: .btn--research}
 [Preprint Working Paper](https://www.dropbox.com/s/rh12kr86z7xjfgn/sumstat_articulo_exhibend_november2022.pdf?dl=0){: .btn--research}